 Diagonal Basketweave Stitch

 A slightly complicated variant on the basketweave, but the result is beautiful.
+The selvage edges are garter stitch.
+This uses skills beyond the knitting basics and will add to your knitting techniques.

 Conclusion

 There are so many different types of knitting stitches out there!
 (Others include Fair Isle and Norwegian knitting.)
 Hope you enjoyed this list of knowledge and found your favorite new stitch to practice.
-Happy knitting and have fun learning new skills!
+Happy knitting and have fun learning new knitting skills!

 If there’s a knitting stitch pattern I forgot to add, please let me know in the comments.
 (Your email address is never published.)